reis/cv/AndreReis_markdown.md

 - **Operating Systems**: _Linux (Arch, Debian, Ubuntu, CentOS, Fedora), Windows_ and _OSX_;
 - **Networks**: Internet suite, Sockets, APIs, Webservices;
 - **Programming Languages**: _PHP, Python, Shell Script, Java, JavaScript_;
-- **Data Science**: _SQL, PL/pgSQL, Python_ and _R_;
+- **Databases and Data Science**: _PostgreSQL, Oracle, MS-SQL, PL/pgSQL, Python_ and _R_;
 - **Virtualization**: _VirtualBox, VMWare, Xen, Cloudstack, Docker, Vagrant_;

 ## :bank: Experience

 - **Software Developer @ Queen Mary University of London - UK** :guardsman:
   - November 2015 - Present
   - Technologies:
     - _Java, PHP, Python, Shell Script, Linux, Windows, Docker, RaspberryPi_
   - Summary:
     - As a software developer my main activities are...
       - code apps to sync and integrate different systems, databases, _APIs_
       - full-stack development of intranets, websites and web based systems coding at the front and back-end
       - performance tunning of database views and queries
   - Projects:
     - Joint development of a system to manage the student-tutor history with the _University of Loughborough_ using _PHP_ and a home-made _MVC_       framework
     - Data synchronization between _Research Grants Management System_ and the _Financial_ using _APIs_
     - Research Grants Managing System using _PHP_ and _Zend Framework_
     - _Java_ tool to execute databases queries in the command line based on _XML_ catalog
     - _RaspberryPi_ with a RF Card Reader to collect attendance of NHS program students in offline (or almost) locations (_Python_ and _Linux_       admin issues)
     - Maintenance to a _PHP Zend Framework_ intranet fixing bugs and creating new functions and reports
-        - Sync scripts to collect and update data between different systems reading and writing a wide range of formats (_XML, JSON, web services, CSV_, fixed length format files)
+    - Sync scripts to collect and update data between different systems reading and writing a wide range of formats (_XML, JSON, web services      CSV_, fixed length format files)
     - Migrate websites from an external datacenter to an internal _Docker_ environment
-        - Optimize database views (_PostgreSQL, Oracle_ and _MSSQL_)
+    - Optimize database views (_PostgreSQL, Oracle_ and _MS-SQL_)

 - **Lead Developer @ Telium Networks - Brazil**
   - July 2016 - August 2015
   - Technologies:
     - _Linux, PHP, Python, JS, PostgreSQL, MySQL, MongoDB, Git_
   - Summary:
     - I was the lead developer on a team of 4 developers doing...
       - system analysis, coding, testing, deploying
       - the management of our infrastructure of servers, network and databases
       - the interface between internal clients, the developers and the board of the company.
   - Projects:
     - Databases migrations changing encoding and _PostgreSQL_ versions.
     - Customer Control Panel (_CodeIgniter_ and _Laravel_).
     - Sales Pipeline (_CodeIgniter_ and _Laravel_).
     - Sales activities control (_CodeIgniter_).
     - Incidents Managing System for Contact Center (_Symfony_).
     - Automation of services life cycle (_PHP_).
     - Updates on Billing System (PHP with Mojavi and _CodeIgniter_).
     - DNS database modeling and migration from a legacy system.
     - Integration of Billing system with proprietary ERP _Protheus_.
     - Dashboards, reports and alerts to the board.
     - Several migration of DNS, web and email servers.

 - **Software Developer @ IFX Networks - Brazil**
   - December 2000 - June 2006
   - Technologies:
-        - _Linux, PHP, PostgreSQL, Oracle, MySQL and MSSQL_
+    - _Linux, PHP, PostgreSQL, Oracle, MySQL and MS-SQL_
   - Summary:
-        - Responsible for the design and development of..
+    - Responsible for the design and development of...
       - the company intranet to be used over Latin America
-            - Helpdesk Tickets Management System
+      - Help desk Tickets Management System
       - Billing system to charge recurrent services and provide reports to finance team

 - **Junior Developer @ Conex Internet Provider - Brazil**
   - February 1997 - November 2000
   - Technologies:
     - _Visual Basic, ASP, MS SQL, Windows Server, IIS_
   - Summary:
     - Responsible for...
       - the development websites that needed some dynamic behaviour
       - web-servers adminstration

 ## :mortar_board: Education

 - **BSc in Computer Science**
   - **Universidade Paulista - UNIP**
     - 2001 - 2004
     - São Paulo, Brazil
   - **Pontifícia Universidade Católica - PUCRS**
     - 1999 - 2000
     - Porto Alegre, Brazil

 - **Computer Networks Technician**
   - **Universidade Federal do Rio Grande do Sul - UFRGS**
     - 1997 - 1998
     - Porto Alegre, Brazil

 - **Data Processing Technician**
   - **Escola Técnica Santo Inácio**
     - 1993 - 1996
     - Porto Alegre, Brazil

 ## :mega: Languages